Skip to main content

 number

-Maximum total heal time, in minutes.
+Maximum total triage time, in minutes.
 When reached, in-flight healing attempts stop and the current results are flushed.

 --quiet